daraosn/mustekala/README.md

 Mustekala
 ======

-Real-time Push/Pull notification service made out of node.js, using socket.io.
+Real-time Push/Pull notification service built over socket.io/express/nodeJS.
-It lets you execute javascript from the server side to all clients subscribed to a channel.
+It lets you subscribe events which can be triggered from the server side to every client subscribed to a channel.
-You can send commands on any programming language that supports POST requests.
+Supports POST triggers, so it is possible to use any language on the server-side.

 Example 1
 -----